There’s really no way around it. If we want to eat well, we need to prepare to eat well. Therein lies the challenge.

 We can go a long way to bettering our health, simply by reducing the amount of packaged and processed foods we’re eating.

-Some easy snack ideas, that don’t take a long time to prepare, are listed for you here:
+Some easy snack ideas, that don’t take a long time to prepare, are:

 - An apple with nut butter

 - A handful of nuts or seeds with a fruit or vegetable of your choice

 - A smoothie made with squeaky clean protein powder and real food